 Bedsores can indicate several types of neglect.
 Many of these pressure wounds develop from positioning.
 If your loved one is confined to a bed or wheelchair for long periods of time, the bed sore can easily develop if the patient is not moved regularly.
 Even non-ambulatory patients can be moved from their back to either side, propped up with the aid of pillows or wedges, and repositioned to expose their skin for circulation and air.

 Incontinence is a common problem for elderly people.
 Some suffer from strictly urinary incontinence, while others experience bowel incontinence.
 Either form of incontinence requires diligent care and attention.
-Patients need to be cleaned and have their diapers changed regularly to avoid skin irritation that leads to bedsores.
+Patients need to be cleaned and have their diapers changed regularly to avoid skin irritation that can lead to bedsores.
 If bed sheets, blankets, or personal clothing become soiled, they need to be changed and laundered.
 If you notice that the patient has an odor or is sitting in soiled clothing or bedding, report this to the nurse and case manager immediately.

 Families and close friends or relatives that visit a nursing home patient need to be vigilant for signs of nursing home abuse.
 If the patient complains of pain or discomfort, talk to the nurse or doctor in charge of their care.
 Investigate their complaint by looking at the area of discomfort and record what you see by picture or note.
 Inquire on the patient’s status frequently either by personal visit or phone call to the doctor or nurse in charge.